-The following cruise destinations can be visited on a cruise that includes Nome, Alaska.
+The following cruise destinations can be visited on a cruise from Nome, Alaska.
 Select a destination to view the upcoming cruises that are available:

-The following cruise lines offer cruises sailing to Nome, Alaska.
-Select a cruise line to view the upcoming cruises that visit Nome, Alaska:
+The following cruise lines feature cruises leaving from Nome, Alaska.
+Select a cruise line to view upcoming cruises that they're offering from Nome, Alaska: